backdrop-contrib/nivo_slider/readme.txt

  * A simple method of adding slides to the slideshow.
  * An administration interface to configure slideshow settings.
- * Simple slider positioning using the Drupal block system.
+ * Simple slider positioning using the Backdrop block system.

 REQUIREMENTS
 ------------

 Nivo Slider has three dependencies.

-Drupal core modules
+Backdrop core modules
  * Block

 Contributed modules